rbstern/site/content/authors/admin/_index.md

 ---
-bio: I am an Assistant Professor at the Federal University of São Carlos.
-I have a B.A. in Statistics from University of São Paulo, a B.A. in Law from Pontifícia Universidade Católica in São Paulo, and a Ph.D. in Statistics from Carnegie Mellon University.
+bio: I am an Assistant Professor at the University of São Paulo.
+I have a B.A. in Statistics from the University of São Paulo, a B.A. in Law from Pontifícia Universidade Católica in São Paulo, and a Ph.D. in Statistics from Carnegie Mellon University.
 I am currently a member of the Scientific Council of the Brazilian Association of Jurimetrics, an associate investigator at NeuroMat and a member of the Order of Attorneys of Brazil.
 education:
   courses:
   - course: PhD in Statistics